Is Coconut Oil All It's Cracked Up To Be? Get The Facts On This Faddish Fat

 The problem is that coconut oil contains a lot of saturated fat — the kind that is a big risk factor for heart disease, which kills more than 17 million people a year worldwide.

 First, let's talk about fat.
 "In terms of calories, all fats are the same: butter, coconut oil, olive oil.
-They all have the same number of calories, but they are different in terms of your health," says Mary Donkersloot, a Beverly Hills nutritionist and host of a weekly web video series called The Smart Eating Show.
+They all have the same number of calories, but they are different in terms of your health," says Mary Donkersloot, a Beverly Hills nutritionist and host of a weekly Web video series called The Smart Eating Show.

 Fat is not the enemy of our diets, despite what we were led to believe in the 1990s, when low-fat cookies and ice cream started popping up on the market.
 (Remember the SnackWell's craze?)
 Fat helps us feel full longer and stay satisfied.
 Eating some fat can actually help us snack less and potentially lose weight.
 But what kind of fat we eat matters — and how much.